 \subsection{Deterministic lower bounds}

-We begin with deterministic lower bounds.
+We start with deterministic lower bounds.
 Our example builds on a splitting of the <<bad>> function for the non-distributed case from \cite{zhang2019lower}.
-Next, we give an example of functions $f^{deter}_m (x^{deter},y)$ and their location on the nodes.
+Next, we give an example of the functions $f^{deter}_m (x^{deter},y)$ and their location on the nodes.
 To simplify the notation, we use $f_m (x,y)$ instead of $f^{deter}_m (x^{deter},y)$ in this subsection.
 Moreover, in the deterministic lower bounds, we consider the unconstrained problem over $\X \times \Y = \mathbb{R}^n \times \mathbb{R}^n$, hence the projection operators from \eqref{app:oracle-proj} are identical: $\text{proj}_{\X}(x) = x$, $\text{proj}_{\Y}(y) = y$.
 It means that we can simplify Definition \ref{app:proc} and remove \eqref{app:oracle-proj} from it.
-Next, we introduce some auxiliary arrangement of functions on the nodes, prove some facts for it, and then present the final "bad"{} examples and prove the lower bounds.
+Next, we introduce some auxiliary arrangements of functions on the nodes, prove some facts for them, and then present the final <<bad>> examples and prove the lower bounds.